jbreckmckye/nortis/blog/README.md

 ![DTL devkit](devkit.jpg)

-Enthusiasts might know about special blue debugging PlayStations.
-These were very close to retail units but could be adapted into devkits using additional hardware.
-However, the ISA cards were the more usual setup.
+You might have heard about special blue PlayStations.
+These were for debugging rather than development and their only major difference from retail hardware is that they could play burned CD-ROMs without anti-piracy checks.
+However, at least one company sold a special kit to convert these into devkits:

 ![Blue devkit](devkit-blue.jpg)

-The design was quite developer-friendly.
-You could play a game on CRT with retail controllers whilst stepping through GDB breakpoints on your Windows 95 PC, leafing through a thick textbook of C SDK functions.
+The design was very developer-friendly.
+You could play your game on CRT with retail controllers whilst stepping through GDB breakpoints on your Windows 95 PC, leafing through a thick textbook of C SDK functions.

-In principle, a PSX developer could work entirely in C. The SDK comprised a set of C libraries called PSY-Q, and included a compiler program `ccpsx` that was really a frontend over GCC 2.9.5.
+In principle, a PSX developer could work entirely in C. The SDK comprised a set of C libraries called PSY-Q, and included a compiler program `ccpsx` that was really just a frontend over GCC.
 This supported a range of optimisations, like code inlining and loop unrolling, although performance critical sections still warranted hand-optimised assembly.

 (You can read about some of Sony's recommended optimisation in [these SCEE